When your child needs a red blood cell transfusion

 - Autologous blood donation means that the patient donates her own blood before surgery.
 This has been done safely with children, elderly people, pregnant women and even people with heart disease.
-This is not an option for everyone, especially very small children and with many medical conditions.
+This is not an option for everyone, very small children and those with certain medical conditions cannot give their own blood.
 Talk with your child’s doctor to find out if this is possible.

 How do I decide about a transfusion?

-As long as it isn’t an emergency situation, your doctor or another help professional will explain why a transfusion is needed, what components of blood are needed, and all the risks and benefits.
+As long as it isn’t an emergency situation, your doctor or another health professional will explain why a transfusion is needed, what components of blood are needed, and the risks and benefits.
 This is called informed process.
 You will be asked to sign an informed consent form.
-Your doctor can tell you if it’s possible to use your child’s blood or your blood.
-However, in many medical circumstances this is not possible.

 Should a blood transfusion record be kept?